NextronSystems/asgard-manual/usage/appendix.rst

    rm -f /tmp/agent-darwin.pkg

-Save this script in your ASGARDv1 and sign/upload it to GRR as described in point 7.2.2.2.4, afterwards you will be able to launch a HUNT to your connected ``macOS Systems``.
+Save this script in your ASGARDv1 and sign/upload it to GRR as described in section :ref:`usage/appendix:Sign the new agents in order to be able to distribute them via GRR`, afterwards you will be able to launch a HUNT to your connected ``macOS Systems``.

 Migration check and completion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^